arnewohletz/AllMyNotes/source/howto/jenkins/jenkinsfile.rst

     `here <set_builtin_>`_ for more info), which causes all commands to be echoed.
-    For most commands defined inside the Jenkinsfile, that selection makes sense in order to know which command triggered the proceeding console output, but for echo it is merely a repetition.
+    For most commands defined inside the Jenkinsfile, that selection makes sense in order to know which command triggered the proceeding console output, but for echo it's merely a repetition.

 :Solution: